Best Long Lasting Dog Chews to Keep Your Dog Busy

 Yak cheese is a hard, natural product that many dogs find extremely tasty.
 Non-staining and odour-free, it makes an excellent natural chew choice for any dog.
 Low-fat and more digestible than rawhide, bones, or antlers, yak cheese is irresistible to most dogs.

-As with any natural chew, always monitor your pet with it and remove it if the chew is small enough that your pet could swallow it whole.
+As with any natural chew, always monitor your pet with it and remove it if the chew is small enough that your pet can swallow it whole.
 Also, watch how much yak cheese you give your dog.
 While yak cheese is low in fat, it is high in calories.

 If the yak cheese chew gets too small for your pet to safely chew on, you can microwave it on high power for 45 – 75 seconds, let it cool for 2 minutes and give it to your dog as a crunchy, puffy cheese treat.